AtharvaParanjpe/GenderBias/README.md

 ## 4. Results

+The "Final_File_before_label_encoding.xlsx" represents the resulting data with feature removal.
+The "Final_File_min13.xlsx" represents the final data being sent to the model.
-So far, for gender the results can be found in "results.xlsx"
+The results can be found in "Result_with_min_13.xlsx".

-Final_File_min_13 will give you the final preprocessed data with SMOTE balancing.